-CONDITION REFERENCE REQUIF REQUIREMENT S COMPLIANCE COMMENT B11 (c) any app current consolidated copy of this approval (that is, including and copies of any approval granted by the Minister to a Relevant approvals as per Condition B11 (c) will be uploaded on the Inland Rail project website.
-B11 (d) а сору с of each statutory approval, licence or permit required and obtained in relation to the CSSI; Section 8.2, Table 7 Relevant licences and approvals as per Condition B11 (d) will be uploaded on ARTC's website.
-B11 (e) operational activity commences, a current copy of the relevant document(s) must be published on the Section 8.2, Relevant document(s) as per Condition B11 (e) will be uploaded on ARTC's website.
-B11 (f) within 1 de publicly available under this approval must be published of the relevant document, unless an alternate timeframe is val.
+CONDITION REFERENCE REQUIREMENT COMMUNICATION STRATEGY REFERENCE COMPLIANCE COMMENT B11 (c) any approved modifications to its terms), and copies of any approval granted by the Minister to a Relevant approvals as per Condition B11 (c) will be uploaded on the Inland Rail project website.
+B11 (d) а сору of each statutory approval, licence or permit required and obtained in relation to the CSSI; Section 8.2, Table 7 Relevant licences and approvals as per Condition B11 (d) will be uploaded on ARTC's website.
+B11 (e) operation a condition(s) of this approval require onal activity commences, a current of before the work, construction or ope s a document(s) to be prepared before work, construction or copy of the relevant document(s) must be published on the rational activity is undertaken; and Section 8.2, Table 7 Relevant document(s) as per Condition B11 (e) will be uploaded on ARTC's website.
+B11 (f) a copy of each document required to be made publicly available under this approval must be published within 14 days of the finalisation or approval of the relevant document, unless an alternate timeframe is prescribed by another condition of this approval.
 Relevant document(s) as per Condition B11 (f) will be uploaded on ARTC's website within 14 days of the finalisation or approval of the relevant document.
-C4 vant councils identified for each CEN pared in consultation with the relevant government agencies IP Sub-plan and be consistent with the CEMP referred to in Inland Rail will consult with the relevant councils and government agencies in development of the stipulated CEMP Sub-plans.
-Required CEMP Sub-plan Relevant government authorities to be consulted for each CEMP Sub-plan (a) Traffic, transport and access TfNSW and relevant councils (b) Noise and Vibration Relevant councils (c) Biodiversity EES, DAWE and relevant councils (d) Soil and Water Relevant councils, Water Group, and EES (e) Heritage DPC Heritage, RAPs and relevant councils (f) Flood Emergency Management SES, EES and relevant councils C6 Details consulta of all information requested by an a consultation with relevant parties identified in Condition 0 .
-Igency to be included in a CEMP Sub-plan as a result of ondence from those agencies, must be provided with the Section 6.3 Inland Rail will consult with the relevant councils and government agencies in development of the stipulated CEMP Sub-plans.
+C4 The following CEMP Sub-plans must be prepared in consultation with the relevant government agencies and relevant councils identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS.
+Inland Rail will consult with the relevant councils and government agencies in development of the stipulated CEMP Sub-plans.
+Required CEMP Sub-plan Relevant government authorities to be consulted for each CEMP Sub-plan (a) Traffic, transport and access TfNSW and relevant councils (b) Noise and Vibration Relevant councils (c) Biodiversity EES, DAWE and relevant councils (d) Soil and Water Relevant councils, Water Group, and EES (e) Heritage DPC Heritage, RAPs and relevant councils (f) Flood Emergency Management SES, EES and relevant councils C6 The CEMP Sub-plane must be developed in consultation with relevant parties identified in Condition 0 Inland Rail will consult with the relevant councils and government agencies in development of the stipulated CEMP Sub-plans.
 All engagement will be documented as per Condition A5.